jvwong/capfig-issues/README.md

-# capfig-issues
+# CapFig Issues

-Issue repository for the CapFig tool
+This is an issue repository for the CapFig tool.